OrpheusGr/Discord-IRC-Bridge/README.md

 - Before starting the bot you need to `python3 setupwizard.py` to make a config file for the bot.
 - When you're done with the setup wizard, launch the bot using `python3 main.py`.
 - You may also use the setup wizard to edit any of the values in the future.
 (It will ask if you want to make a new config and when you say no it will ask if you want to edit the values) Remember to restart the bot for the new settings to be loaded.
-- When new settings are added with updates they will be added to your config with default values, when you pull the update and start the bot.
-You can then use the setupwizard to edit those values.
+- When new settings are added with updates they will be added to your config with default values when you start the bot or when you can run the setupwizard, which you can also use to edit those values.

 ## License